![]() |

 FRIDAY DECEMBER 12 2003

-WHEN YOU GO TO A SHOP IN JAPAN or a convenience store or something, and you hand them say 1000 yen to pay for something (let's imagine it's a bottle of plum wine or salted fish eggs or microwaved octopus balls) -- the worker at the counter will say: "千円お預かりします".
-Which literally means: "1000 yen will be honourably kept/taken charge of".
-In other words, they will honourably take care of your 1000 yen while they calculate and then give you your honourable change.
+WHEN YOU GO TO A DEPARTMENT STORE, SHOP or even your neighborhood 7/11 in Japan and hand over a ・1000 bill to pay for your purchase, the cashier will humbly say: 「千円お預かりします。」 Literally, it means: "・1000 will be honorably kept/taken charge of".
+In other words, they will honorably take care of your ・1000 while they calculate and then give you your honorable change.

-My kanji reference book (Wolfgang Hadamitzky and Mark Spahn) interprets the Chinese character 預 as "entrust or receive for safekeeping".
-So it kind of makes sense that cashiers would use it in shops.
+My trusty kanji dictionary (compiled by Wolfgang Hadamitzky and Mark Spahn) interprets the Chinese character 預 (azu or yo) as "entrust or receive for safekeeping".
+Thus it makes sense that cashiers would use it in shops.

 Some other mostly money-related examples: